jstedfast/MailKit/README.md

 Once you've got some changes that you'd like to submit upstream to the official MailKit repository, simply send me a Pull Request and I will try to review your changes in a timely manner.

+If you'd like to contribute but don't have any particular features in mind to work on, check out the issue tracker and look for something that might pique your interest!

 ## Reporting Bugs

 Have a bug or a feature request?
 [Please open a new issue](https://github.com/jstedfast/MailKit/issues).